-We ask that you please print off your patient forms and bring them with you to your appointment.
-Please arrive 10-15 minutes early if you would like time to browse our selection of frames prior to being dilated.
+We ask that you please print off your patient forms and bring them with you to your appointment or arrive 10 minutes before your scheduled appointment time to complete your paperwork.
+Please bring a list of all of your medications.
+Please bring your medical insurance cards and your vision insurance cards with you.
+If you would like time to browse our selection of frames BEFORE being dilated, please arrive 20 minutes early.

 If you must cancel your appointment, please give us at least 24 hours notice.
-Dr. Roland does not “double-book” and sets aside time specifically for you.
-Appointments cancelled with less than 24 hours notice will NOT be rescheduled without a $75 deposit.
+Specs Eye Care does not “double-book” and sets aside time specifically for you.
+Appointments canceled with less than 24 hours notice will NOT be rescheduled without an $85 refundable deposit.

 Insurance & Payment